vivekutture/Affective-Computing/README.md

 ---

-### 📌📌📌 Before starting development or execution do MANDATORY steps
+### 📌📌📌 Before starting development or execution do MANDATORY steps.

 ---